zephyris/openttd-ttf/openttd-sans/readme.md

 * Combining Diacritical Marks (`U+0300–U+036F`)
 These ranges provide glyphs which are combined to build the full coverage core set.

-Plus a few additional glyphs - stray small caps and glyps of particular use in OpenTTD.
+Plus a few additional glyphs - stray small caps and glyphs of particular use in OpenTTD.

 ## Features
 OpenTTD Sans is designed with the creation of standalone bitmap strikes in mind, for example for generation of an image/sprite-based font.